bSr43/MinUI-CPC/README.md

 # Amstrad CPC emulator for MinUI / NextUI

-This release if the for TrimUI Brick.
+This release is for the TrimUI Brick.
 It hasn't been tested on anything else.

-Just extract the content of the ZIP file at the root of your SD card.
+Extract the content of the ZIP file at the root of your SD card.

-Once done, add your games to the Roms folder, using the *CPC* tag.
+Once done, add your games to the Roms folder, using the *CPC* tag, for instance, create a folder named *Roms/Amstrad CPC (CPC)*.

 You can bring up the keyboard by pressing *select* and *start* at the same time.

-_Note_: the system is running at 50 fps (PAL).
-At the moment, NextUI is not able to deal with that.
-I've sent a PR which aims at supporting PAL systems, and I'm currently waiting for the proposal to be accepted.
-In the meantime, you may have to compile the PR by yourself...
+_Note_: this emulator requires NextUI version 2.6.3 or higher.